-Aim for at least 30 min of moderate-intensity physical activity on most days of the week.
+Aim for at least 2 hours and 30 minutes of moderate-intensity physical activity per week.
 When your heart is beating noticeably faster, the activity is probably moderately intense.

 - Increase servings of vegetables, brown rice, whole wheat pasta, and cooked dry beans.
 Try casseroles and stir-fry dishes, which have less meat and more vegetables, grains, and dry beans.